Return to Index

 - Removal of excess amniotic fluid

-- Medication may be used to decrease amniotic fluid, except in the last eight weeks of pregnancy
+- Medication may be used to decrease amniotic fluid, except in the last 8 weeks of pregnancy

 - Talking with your doctor about medications, supplements, or herbal treatments you are using before getting pregnant